Statement on Doing Business Data Corrections and Findings of Internal Audit. Read our statement

 Risk-based inspections—the norm in OECD high-income economies—are becoming increasingly common elsewhere.
-In Sub-Saharan Africa, Ethiopia has carried out several initiatives since late 2016 including the implementation of a risk-based inspection system for exports, resulting in more efficient trade procedures.
-Moreover, scanning equipment was installed at clearance points, decreasing the frequency of physical inspections.
-As a result of these initiatives, the overall clearance process in Ethiopia improved, reducing border compliance and documentary compliance time for exports and imports.
-Traders in China are also among those who are benefiting from the improvements in the inspection process through the adoption of a risk-based system.
+Traders in China are among those who are benefiting from the improvements in the inspection process through the adoption of a risk-based system.
 In September 2017, China implemented a national trade single window, which includes its own risk-management module.
 This risk-management module has enabled risk-based inspections and, as a result, the overall process of export and import customs clearance has become faster.
 Similarly, in December 2018, Oman integrated a risk-assessment system into the national Single Window, Bayan, to streamline customs clearance and physical inspections, reducing the time to comply with border requirements for imports and exports.
 Uzbekistan also launched a risk management system.
 Since March 2019, the system is working at full capacity with 4 operational risk channels, which reduced the time for registration and processing of customs declarations and cargo inspections.

 A paradigmatic example of regional cooperation is the customs union.
 More than 50 years ago, while the rest of the international community was negotiating the levels of tariffs and quotas, the European Union embarked on a grand experiment—the launch of a customs union.
 Within this customs union, there would be no customs duties at internal borders between the EU member states, there would be common customs duties on imports from outside the European Union as well as common rules of origin for products from outside and there would be a common definition of customs value.

 While the EU customs union remains one of the best examples of trade facilitation between disparate nations, it is far from alone.
 Today, more than half the 190 economies covered by Doing Business are part of a customs union.
-Moreover, 33 economies are in a customs union with their case study export partner, and 39 are in a customs union with their case study import partner.
-For these economies the time for documentary and border compliance is substantially lower on average than for others.
 However, not all customs unions are equal.
-Customs unions among OECD high-income economies (essentially, the EU customs union) perform substantially better than others, followed by customs unions in Europe and Central Asia, Sub-Saharan Africa and Latin America and the Caribbean.
+Customs unions among OECD high-income economies (essentially, the EU customs union) perform substantially better than others, followed by customs unions in Europe and Central Asia, Sub-Saharan Africa and Latin America and the Caribbean.9

-Other economies have deepened regional cooperation through collaboration at land border crossings.
+Other economies have deepened regional cooperation through the implementation of joint border crossings.
 For example, in recent years, several countries in the East African Community have adopted the concept of a one-stop border post (OSBP) which combines the border control agencies of two countries into one single facility, often eliminating the need to repeat clearance procedures on the other side of the border.
-In 2017 the Malaba OSBP, which is shared between Uganda and Kenya, became operational.
+In 2017, the Malaba OSBP, which is shared between Uganda and Kenya, became operational.
 The Malaba OSBP houses a number of government agencies from both countries in a single facility at the border, including customs officials.
 As a result of this cooperation, both countries experienced increased efficiency at the border.
 On April 7, 2018, the Integrated Check Post (ICP) Birgunj, a joint customs and border checkpoint between India and Nepal, was inaugurated.
 It became fully operational in June 2018.
 Customs procedures now occur at ICP Birgunj instead of the Kathmandu customs offices.
 ICP Birgunj is also equipped with the customs electronic data interchange system ASYCUDA World, has modern border infrastructure and more customs officials.
 Lastly and in part thanks to more advanced technology, border authorities at the ICP Birgunj conduct fewer intrusive inspections on export shipments.

 Beyond customs formalities, private providers of trade services—such as customs brokers, transport companies and port services providers—all have an impact on the time and cost of trading across borders.
 Greater competition among trade service providers can lead to lower fees and higher quality of service.
 In 2016, the Russian Federation inaugurated a new Multifunctional Sea Cargo Complex at the Port of Bronka.
 Bronka is located in proximity to the Port of St. Petersburg, which has decreased its prices for port and terminal handling due to growing competition.
 Importers and exporters have, therefore, experienced a decrease in the cost of border compliance on merchandise going through the Port of St. Petersburg.